This Keyword in Java with Examples

 Output:

-In the main method of class ABCTest, when an object is created for class ABC with passing an argument 12, it calls parameterized constructor of class ABC.
-The keyword this in the first line of the constructor will call default constructor of class ABC and prints the output “HELLO JOHN” on the console.
+In the main method of class ABCTest, when an object is created for class ABC by passing an argument of 12, it calls the parameterized constructor of class ABC.
+The keyword “this” in the first line of the constructor calls the default constructor of class ABC and prints the output “Hello, John” on the console.

 {